SquareBracketAssociates/Booklet-PharoVirtualMachine/Part2-JIT/2-CodeLayout/CodeLayout.md

 An object header at the address of a jitted method describes the meta information about the method.
 The method header consists of (see Figure *@methodStructureHeaderWithZoom@*:

-- A header.
-It makes jitted method objects similar to normal objects, marked as reachable so as to survive garbage collection until it is not needed to free up space, which is much needed since jitted methods are stored in a 1,4 mb memory region.
+- A header that makes jitted method objects similar to normal objects, marked as reachable so as to survive garbage collection until it is not needed to free up space, which is much needed since jitted methods are stored in a 1,4 mb memory region.
 - flags.
-For example to describe if we should create a frame or not (tobe investigated)
+For example to describe if we should create a frame or not (to be investigated)
 - block size is the size in bytes of the entire method, including the header.
 - block entry offset is the offset from the header address to the start of the method.
 - A pointer to the compiled method it is compiled from.
 Note that the compiled method has also a pointer to its jit method.